MinecraftForge/Documentation/docs/utilities/tags.md

 Tags
 ====
 Tags are generalized sets of objects in the game, used for grouping related things together and providing fast membership checks.
+!!! note:
-Note: Tags have replaced the OreDictionary-- from now on you should (and can only) use tags for all that OreDictionary did.
+    Tags have replaced the OreDictionary-- from now on you should (and can only) use tags for all that OreDictionary did.
 Please see the extra notice at the bottom of this page for more information for transferring from OreDictionary to Tags.

 Declaring Your Own Groupings
 ----------------------------